robblovell/backbone-rest-swagger-example/README.md

 creating an /api-docs endpoint with some JSON that describes the interface.
 Swagger-UI queries this endpoint and generates on the fly a nice looking documentation website where you can try out the API.

-To make swagger work, I create a "Mdoel" and a "Resource" file along side the backbone-rest object.
+To make swagger work, I create a "Model" and a "Resource" file along side the backbone-rest object.
 These are just Swagger style definitions of the REST model and the methods available to get the resource representation.

 ### Built with: